 It’s hard to argue against Seth MacFarlane‘s success.
 After all, the man signed a $100 million+ contract with Fox in 2008 for his animated shows Family Guy, The Cleveland Show and American Dad.
-Two out of three are still going strong on the channel, and MacFarlane currently has an estimated $250 million net worth.
+One out of three is still going strong on the channel, and MacFarlane currently has an estimated $250 million net worth.

 Since that time, MacFarlane has tried his hand at live-action cinema — recall Ted, Ted 2 and A Million Ways to Die in the West — to not-so-great results.
 (Though Ted did have its moments.)
 His latest venture, hour-long sci-fi TV spoof The Orville, isn’t exactly receiving love from critics, either.
 It premiered on Sunday, Sept.
 10, and the bad reviews have been rolling in.